September 11 Community

-The Laughter Saves Lives Foundation, a 501(c)3, is our fiscal conduit; contributions for Calling Of The Names made through LSL are tax-deductible.
-Write on your donation, "Contribution for Calling Of The Names".
+The 9/11 Remembered Foundation, a 501(c)(3), is our fiscal conduit; contributions for Calling Of The Names made through this foundation are tax-deductible.
+Write on your donation, "COTN Donation".
 Your support makes all of this possible, including our programs and beautiful commemorative pins.
 Gifts of any size are appreciated; thank you.

 Your gifts make this annual ceremony possible.

-Thanks to Laughter Saves Lives Foundation for accepting donations on behalf of the
+Thanks to 9/11 Remembered for accepting donations on behalf of the

-Calling Of The Names Ceremony and providing proof of your tax-deductible gifts.
+Calling Of The Names and providing proof of your donations.

 Thank you again for your generosity.